The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band detection: Methods

 \subsection{Decoupling neutral, molecular and ionised hydrogen}

-The \texttt{EAGLE} and \texttt{Illustris-TNG} simulations do not compute individual relative abundances of hydrogen species.
-For the simulations that we consider, only \texttt{SIMBA} and \texttt{CROCODILE} compute hydrogen species fractions ``on the fly''.
-We therefore need to keep track of atomic hydrogen (\HI{}), ionised hydrogen (\HII{}), and molecular hydrogen ($\rm H_2$), in order to compute the luminosity density generated by recombination processes from Equation \eqref{eq:1}.
+The simulations we consider in this work do not all keep track of the relative abundances of the ionised and molecular species in the publicly available snapshots.
+For EAGLE, IllustrisTNG and Sherwood we therefore compute the abundances of \HI{}, \HII{}, $\rm H_2$ and free electrons in post-processing under the assumption of photo-ionisation equilibrium with a correction for self-shielding, as we describe below.
+For CROCODILE and SIMBA we instead use the snapshot data.
 To separate hydrogen abundances, one could use a radiative transfer method \citep[e.g][]{Bauer2015}.
 However, for the reasons discussed in Section \ref{sec:hydrosims}, and also because considerable computing resources are required for large cosmological volumes, we instead use a semi-analytical approach \citep{Crain2017, Lagos2015}.

 The atomic neutral hydrogen gas fraction, $\eta=n_{\rm \HI}/n_{\rm H}$, depends on the gas temperature, density, and photoionisation rate.
 We calculate $\eta$ for each particle in the simulation using fitting functions derived from a full radiative transfer treatment \citep{Rahmati2013a}.
 Calculations of the \HI{} fraction are made on a particle-by-particle basis prior to interpolation onto a Cartesian grid of size $N=1024^3$.
 Importantly, the fitting functions include the effects of self-shielding; when the particle density is sufficiently high for self-shielding to become significant, the escape fraction of Lyman-$\alpha$ photons is attenuated if dust is present, which in turn has a significant impact on the Lyman-$\alpha$ surface brightness distribution \citep{Witstok2021}.
 A convenient expression allowing us to compute $\eta$, given $n_{\rm H}$ and T, is \citep{Rahmati2013a}